AlibabaCloudDocs/ecs/intl.en-US/Images/Select an image.md

     -   CoreOS

-        CoreOS is an open source lightweight operating system based on the Linux kernel and designed to provide infrastructure for clustered deployments.
+        CoreOS is an opensource lightweight operating system based on the Linux kernel and designed to provide infrastructure for clustered deployments.
 CoreOS focuses on automation, ease of application deployment, security, reliability, and scalability.
 CoreOS provides the underlying functionality required for deploying applications inside software containers, together with a set of built-in tools for service discovery and configuration sharing.

     -   FreeBSD